Questions & Algorithm:

 3. Setting the Match Strength:

 The final step in this process is to decide how much you want to prioritize matching users based on this field.
-You can always edit a field's match strength later on even after registration launches, however, it is best to decide before pairing begins.
+You can always edit a field's match strength later on even after registration launches, however, it is best to decide before matching begins.

 When deciding on your matching strength, you have two main options: